 Mathematics for the Biological Sciences or Pre-Med Student

 A biologist or medical professional must be able to think mathematically (analyze graphs, interpret quantitative information, use clear logical patterns).
-An early decision to get a strong mathematical background, particularly in the core areas of calculus, probability and statistics, linear algebra (vectors, matrices, systems of equations), and computer programming, will multiply a student’s career options.
+An early decision to get a strong mathematical background, particularly in the core areas of calculus, probability and statistics, linear algebra (vectors, matrices, systems of equations), and computer programming, will amplify a student’s career options.

 Formal Requirements for the Biological Sciences Major